lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-09-16-Libraries.md

 tags: [general, Isabelle, Archive of Formal Proofs, HOL system, Coq]
 ---

-In 2005, a student arrived who wanted to do PhD involving formalised probability theory.
+In 2005, a student arrived who wanted to do a PhD involving formalised probability theory.
-I advised him to use HOL4, where theories of Lebesgue integration and probability theory had already been formalised; they were not available in Isabelle/HOL.
+I advised him to use HOL4, where theories of Lebesgue integration and probability theory had [already been formalised](https://doi.org/10.48456/tr-566); they were not available in Isabelle/HOL.
 Ironically, he eventually discovered that the HOL4 theories didn't meet his requirements and he was forced to redo them.
 This episode explains why I have since devoted so much effort to porting libraries into Isabelle/HOL.
 But note: Isabelle/HOL already had, from 2004, a *full copy* of the HOL4 libraries, translated by importer tools.
-I even never thought of using these libraries, and they were quietly withdrawn in 2012.
+I never even thought of using these libraries, and they were quietly withdrawn in 2012.
 What is the right way to achieve interoperability between proof assistant libraries?

 ### Libraries of mathematics

-Just as the significance of a platform is determined by its application base, the significance of a proof assistant is to a large extent determined by its libraries:
+Just as the significance of a platform is determined by its application base, the significance of a proof assistant is largely determined by its libraries:

 * [Mathematical Components](https://math-comp.github.io)
 (among others) for [Coq](https://coq.inria.fr);